-The real top of the pyramid refers to this complete understanding of the self.
+The real top of the model refers to this complete understanding of the self.
 To be self-actualized means to truly know who you are, where you belong in the greater society, and to feel like you have accomplished all that you have set out to accomplish.
 It means to no longer feel shame or guilt, or even hate, but to accept the world and see human nature as inherently good.

 From my flight instructor days I already knew that this is the area that expert pilots should aim at.
 However Sam said that there are levels that blow the ego away.
 Maslow later went much higher than the FAA wants to admit or write about.
 The top of the government approved pyramid is self-fulfilment — the feds apparantly didn’t want to even use Maslow’s term self-actualization — but we can fly into and high above that by using ancient Eastern techniques and modern training philosophies.
 Sam excitedly quoted Maslow again: